chrisrhymes/mustang-sally/contribute.md

 layout: page
 title: Contribute
 subtitle: Submit your own settings
-description: Find out how to contribute your own tone to this site
+description: Find out how to contribute your own Mustang LT tone preset to this site
 ---

 This site is open to contributions from the community.
 Please take a read through the instructions to find out how to contribute.